tmobile/jazz-installer/README.md

    Follow the further Wizard prompts to install the Framework with existing stack.

-6) Provide use existing Jenkins and Bitbucket Server option = N
+6) Use existing Jenkins and Bitbucket Server option = N

-        Do you have existing Jenkins and Bitbucket Server(Y/N): N

-      If N - is the option then

-      a.
-Please refer [Installation with existing network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network) - Uses existing network to build the stack.

-      b.
-And provide more Wizard options.
+   Then follow the prompts to provide further details:

-          Do you have existing Jenkins and Bitbucket Server(Y/N): n We will create Jenkins and Bitbucket Servers using the Network Stack you provided Please have vpc,subnet and cidr blocks handy Please provide VPC id: vpc-e1b9b784
+        Do you have existing Jenkins and Bitbucket Server(Y/N): N We will create Jenkins and Bitbucket Servers using the Network Stack you provided Please have vpc,subnet and cidr blocks handy Please provide VPC id: vpc-e1b9b784
         Please provide subnet id: subnet-c5caafee
         Please provide CIDR BLOCK: 172.31.0.0/16

       **With the above details - the Installer Wizard will trigger the Installation of the Framework.**

+      If N - is the option then

+      6.1.
+Please refer [Installation with existing network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network) - Uses existing network to build the stack.

-      c. **Please refer [Installation Status](#installation---status) section to know the Installation status.**
+      6.2.  **Please refer [Installation Status](#installation---status) section to know the Installation status.**

-7) Provide use existing Jenkins and Bitbucket Server option = Y
+7) Use existing Jenkins and Bitbucket Server option = Y

         Do you have existing Jenkins and Bitbucket Server(Y/N): Y

-      If N - is the option then
+      If Y - is the option then

-      1. Please refer [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
-And provide more Wizard options.
+      7.1.
+Please refer [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack. **And provide more Wizard options.**

-      1. Please refer [Installation Status](#installation---status) section to know the Installation status.
+      7.2.
+Please refer [Installation Status](#installation---status) section to know the Installation status.

 ## Installation - status